INSM-TUM/Scylla-Plugin--SOPA/README.md

 A demo video can be found [here](https://youtu.be/ag2_OvQh5vY).

 ## 🧱 Components
-There are three Plugins cooperating to achieve this.
+Three Plugins are cooperating to achieve this.

 ### Global Configuration Parser Plugin
-Parses the global config file which describes the abstractCDs and the concreteCDs that it consists of:
+Parses the global config file which describes the abstract CDs and the concreteCDs that it consists of:
 The
 ```ruby
 <bsim:costDriver>